tbortb/react-router-checkpoint/README.md

 **NOTE:** The existing users' passwords are stored as plain text, specifically as `hello`, in the database for convenience, as well, so they are easily viewable in either Postico, `psql`, or your database tool of choice.

+> NOTE: This was built with the [Reactstrap Component Library](https://reactstrap.github.io).

 ## User Stories

 - As a user, when I navigate to `/`, I am automatically redirected to `/login`